Career Resources >

 - Conduct informational interviews with alumni working in positions, companies or geographic areas of interest using the MentorLink LinkedIn group.

-- Attend on-campus job fairs and networking events within the community, such as CareerFEST (organized by UB Career Services) and Network Buffalo in February.
+- Attend on-campus job fairs and networking events within the community, such as CareerFEST and Career Conversations (both organized by UB Career Services).
 However, do not rely solely on on-campus interviewing for full-time positions.

 - Research and identify a list of companies to target for full-time job opportunities.
 Go directly to company websites for information about how to submit your résumé to them.
 Conduct a targeted direct mail/email campaign to companies of interest.
 Also, network with fellow students, faculty and alumni, as well as friends and family.

 - Determine your market-value by researching salary statistics by degree, location, career and industry using a number of resources.
 Begin with the School of Management’s Employment and Salary Statistics; also collect a few data points to determine your salary expectations and range.

 - International Students: Launch your Optional Practical Training (OPT) in a timely manner so that you are eligible to begin working full-time for your prospective employer.
 It takes between one to three months for OPT to be authorized.
 If you are not eligible to begin working when the employer requests you to start, the employer may not wait for your OPT authorization.
 Therefore, it is important you plan ahead on launching your OPT.
 You can submit paperwork for your OPT beginning three months before your conferral date.